Chris3606/GoRogue/GoRogue.Docs/articles/howtos/grid-view-concepts.md

 ## Important Knowledge and Disclaimers
 Before digging into the grid view concept, it is worthy to note a few bits of background knowledge.

 First, **the concept of "grid views" is not defined by GoRogue**; it is defined by [TheSadRogue.Primitives](https://github.com/thesadrogue/TheSadRogue.Primitives), also known as the "primitives" library, which is a dependency of GoRogue.
 This library is open-source and maintained in large part by the same author as GoRogue.
 However, this article will focus on the grid view concept, and some common scenarios users may encounter when using GoRogue.
 It is **not** designed to be a comprehensive guide on grid views; there will be implementations provided by TheSadRogue.Primitives which are not mentioned here.
 If a built-in implementation is not mentioned here, it does **not** mean you won't find it useful; just that it wasn't necessary to understand the concept, and was not picked as one of the examples used to demonstrate those concepts.
-Therefore, you may find it very beneficial to dig though the [API documentation for grid view implementations](https://thesadrogue.github.io/TheSadRogue.Primitives/api/SadRogue.Primitives.GridViews.html) to get a feel for what implementations are already provided.
+Therefore, you may find it very beneficial to look though the [API documentation for grid view implementations](https://thesadrogue.github.io/TheSadRogue.Primitives/api/SadRogue.Primitives.GridViews.html) to get a feel for what implementations are already provided.

 Similarly, **this article is not meant as a tutorial on how to use specific GoRogue features**, such as pathfinding or FOV.
 Specific features will have their own articles dedicated to them.
 This article is **only** intended to introduce basic knowledge of what grid views are, and a few ways GoRogue commonly uses them.
 So, when this article mentions other features, it is doing so only as a use case/example, and it will gloss over specifics of those features.
 If you're interested in those features, you should check out their dedicated articles; however, keep in mind that those dedicated articles won't spend much time explaining what a grid view is and how to create one; so our recommendation is to familiarize yourself with grid views _first_ (via this article), then check out specific articles for features that use them.